Blog

 If you have a darker skin tone, you may be more prone to post-inflammatory hyperpigmentation as a temporary reaction to the micro-injuries.
 This doesn’t mean microneedling isn’t for you; it just means choosing the right practitioner is even more critical.
 An experienced professional who understands the nuances of treating melanin-rich skin will know how to adjust the treatment depth and technique to minimize any risk.
 They will create a plan that safely delivers fantastic results while protecting the health and integrity of your beautiful skin.

-When to Call Your Practitioner
+Knowing When to Contact Your Provider

 While most side effects are mild, you should always keep an eye on your skin as it heals.
 It’s best to postpone your treatment if you have any active skin conditions like acne breakouts, eczema, or rosacea flare-ups.
 Wait until your skin is calm and healthy before your session.
 After your treatment, if you notice any signs of infection—such as excessive swelling, pus, or a fever—or if your initial redness and sensitivity don’t start to fade after a few days, it’s time to call your practitioner.
 They can assess your skin and give you the guidance you need.

-Your Essential Microneedling Aftercare Plan
+Your Step-by-Step Microneedling Aftercare Guide

 Think of your microneedling treatment as the first step and your aftercare as the second, equally important step.
 How you care for your skin in the days following your session is critical for getting the beautiful, even-toned results you’re looking for.
 Proper aftercare helps your skin heal efficiently, minimizes potential side effects like redness and sensitivity, and protects your investment.
 Your skin will be working hard to generate new collagen and remodel itself from within, and your job is to give it the perfect environment to do its work.